1Which of the following algorithms is categorized as a 'Lazy Learner'?

 13In rule-based classification, what does 'coverage' refer to?

-B.The number of features used
+A.The number of features used

-C.The complexity of the rule
+C.The accuracy of the rule

-D.The accuracy of the rule
+D.The complexity of the rule

 Correct Answer: The number of instances that satisfy the rule's condition